ngnlang/ngn/README.md

 ```

 ### `split(pattern?)`
-Create an array of strings by splitting a string on a pattern of characters.
+Create an array of strings by splitting on a pattern of characters within a string.
 If you do not pass a pattern, each character in the string is split individually.
 Preserves the original string.

 ```ngn
 const sent = "The quick brown fox jumped over the fence."